Skip to content

 Later, Maxey, who finished with 17 points on 5-for-13 shooting, added: “You can’t let guys dunk on us.
 You can’t let guys get wide open threes, and we’ve got to get better at that.”

-The Sixers were once again without new acquisition Paul George, who hyperextended his left knee last week.
+The Sixers were once again without new acquisition Paul George, who has another bone bruise to his left knee.
+George suffered a similar injury Oct.
+14 and will be reevaluated Monday, the team said.
 Joel Embiid also remained sidelined for what the team called left knee maintenance.

 Nurse said he had been hopeful given his team’s recent performance in losses to then-undefeated Cleveland on Nov.
 13 and Friday’s win against Brooklyn that snapped a five-game losing skid.

-Maxey said the hamstring that forced him to miss several games this season feels better.
-He even stayed in the game during a second-quarter stretch when he was “supposed to come out.”
+If it’s a bright spot you seek, Maxey said the hamstring that forced him to miss several games feels better.
+He even stayed in the game during a second-quarter stretch when he said he was “supposed to come out.”

-He also responded to a question regarding the closed-door meeting last week, the details of which were leaked to ESPN.
+Perhaps Maxey’s burgeoning leadership skills are another light.
+He responded with resolve when asked a question regarding the closed-door meeting last week, the details of which were leaked to ESPN.

 Later, he added: “But we’re only literally 16 games in.
 So it’s a long season.
 So either we’re going to lay down and let teams come in here and have field days against us or we going to go out there, play with some pride, and go win some games.”